 Obviously, everybody needs to vent about their family, their spouses, and coworkers once in a while.
 But if you have a friend that’s constantly gossiping or insulting other people, then this is the way they approach relationships.
 They build themselves up by tearing others down.

 It can feel like a bonding experience at first, but after time, it’s just taxing to rip on others all the time, and it’s not a nice or genuine way to live.
 You’re better than that, and you certainly don’t need friends who find fault in everyone.

 5. They’re Manipulative

 They might be manipulating you, or you might see them manipulating others.
 In fact, they might be so good at it that you don’t realize it’s happening.

-Watch out for people who seem to always get their way, or who are in charge of the situation.
-Don’t mistake a go-getter for a manipulator, learn the differences, and analyze your friends’ behaviors.
+Watch out for people who seem to always get their way or are in charge of the situation.
+Don’t mistake a go-getter for a manipulator.
+Learn the differences, and analyze your friends’ behaviors.

 6. You Feel Fake